jdayton3/Confounded/README.md

             - The data with the confounding classes removed
             - Everything that was removed by the autoencoder
         - [Similar paper](https://arxiv.org/pdf/1705.08821.pdf) - what would we do differently?
+            - It seems like they're more focused on removing hidden effects...
+I need to read this carefully & figure this out.
     - Create a software package (maybe using Docker) so people can remove confounding effects from their own data
     - Integrate this into [Geney](https://github.com/srp33/Geney)
 - We will test our methods